Last updated: March 11, 2025

 Preapproval to buy a new home

-- More in-depth — meaning it will take more time to complete than prequalification
+- May take more time to complete than prequalification

-- Financial information is verified by a lender
+- Your financial information is usually verified by the lender

 What to expect

-For a prequalification, lenders will typically ask for your personal contact information, an estimate of your credit score, a general idea of home price and what type of home you’re looking for (primary vs. secondary residence, condo vs. single-family house, etc.).
-Lenders may want to pinpoint your debt-to-income ratio (the percentage of your gross monthly income that goes toward paying off your total debt) and your potential loan-to-value ratio (the percentage of the total value of the property you are looking to purchase that represents your home loan amount).
+Lenders may also want to determine your debt-to-income (DTI) ratio, the percentage of your gross monthly income that goes toward paying off your monthly debt.
+They may also pinpoint your potential loan-to-value (LTV) ratio, the percentage of the total value of the property you want to purchase that represents your home loan amount.
 Also, be prepared to tell your lender about any down payment you may be planning to make.
-Your credit will not be checked, so you don’t need to worry about a prequalification affecting your credit score.

-For a preapproval, the lender may obtain your credit report and ask you for initial financial documents such as tax returns, pay stubs, W-2s, bank statements, etc. It’s an in-depth investigation of your finances, so expect it to take a couple of days or more.
-The extra time may be worth it in the long run given the clout preapprovals have.
+Your credit report isn’t usually checked during prequalification, so this process is unlikely to affect your credit score.
+For preapproval, the lender may obtain your credit report and ask you for financial documents such as tax returns, pay stubs, W-2s, and bank statements.
+This is usually a more in-depth investigation of your finances, so it may take longer than prequalification.

-Please note: Discover Home Loans does not offer purchase mortgages, or pre-qualification or pre-approval letters.
+Please note: Discover® Home Loans does not offer purchase mortgages, or prequalification or preapproval.

 Tap into your equity today